-Employees are entitled to be paid when on annual, sick and compassionate leave in accordance with the rules discussed in the following section:
+Employees are entitled to be paid when on annual, sick and family responsibility leave in accordance with the rules discussed in the following section:

 The BCEA states that, for employees earning overtime, commission and other variable types of income, such extra income must be taken into account when they go on annual leave.
 This is paid over and above what they would normally receive.
-SimplePay calculates this automatically using the employee’s fluctuating leave rate – for more information on this rate and disabling this calculation, please see the Payroll Concepts FAQ section.
+SimplePay calculates this automatically using the employee’s fluctuating leave rate.

 To enable / disable the calculation of the fluctuating rate for the whole company, go to Settings > Payroll Calculations > BCEA Leave Pay.
 You can then decide whether to tick / untick the box next to Enable fluctuating rate and set the effective date.

 You can also remove the annual leave pay extra item for an individual employee by overriding the employee’s fluctuating leave rate as follows:

 - Go to the employee’s profile and click on Leave > Record Taken*